atbolsh/TransformerHomunculus/README.md

 Next things:
 1) maybe change the loss function to train img_weight directly.
-2) quick small new framework, to zoom in on the agent and to use the 'recall' function to draw lines on older canvases.
+X 2) quick small new framework, to zoom in on the agent and to use the 'recall' function to draw lines on older canvases.
-   -- that is, correctly use recall even when the canvas is some arbitrary material.
+X    -- that is, correctly use recall even when the canvas is some arbitrary material.
 3) MOVE ON.
 TutorialQA is really begging to be run.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~